CSanchezAustin/blog/_posts/2020-02-20-directory-services-etimes-analysis.md

 ---
 layout: post
-title:  "Don't Flood Splunk"
+title: "Directory Services etime Analysis"
+subtitle:  "Or Splunk on a budget..."
-categories: identity opendjA
+categories: identity opendj
-comments: true
 ---
 I was recently preparing for an upcoming live TV event where participants can vote for their favorite artist.
 I do this before every voting season.
-My testing consists of running [JMeter] load testing on [BlazeMeter] to simulate the high volume spikes we get during show callouts, such as Save your Favorite Artist from being sent home **NOW!!** Long story short, I forgot to disable [Splunk] log forwarding during the test.
-Since it's a shared resource and has daily limits an hour or two of load testing can impact users and even shutdown logging in the case of repeated incidents.
-Akk.
+My testing consists of running [JMeter] load testing on [BlazeMeter] to simulate the high volume spikes we get during show callouts, such as Save your Favorite Artist from being sent home **NOW!!** Long story short, I forgot to disable [Splunk] log forwarding during the test and started pushing o our license limit.
+Since it's a shared resource and has daily limits, an hour or two of load testing can impact other users, and even shutdown logging in the case of repeated incidents.
+Ack.

-That presented a problem because on of the targets, and LDAP directory [ForgeRock Directory Services] and one of the things I was trying to evaluate was the response times for LDAP calls, or `etimes` as it's known.
-Since I still have logs locally on an instance of Directory Services I can analyze them.
-It's still a bit of a pain because Splunk has some really nice built-in functions for [advanced statistics].
+That presented a problem because my target for analysis was [ForgeRock Directory Services] (an LDAP Server) and what I was trying to evaluate were response times (or `etimes` as it's known) for different LDAP calls.
+Without Splunk logs I'd be blind.
+Well almost blind.
+I still have audit logs in json format on the Directory Services environment that I can use for analysis.
+It's a bit of a pain because Splunk has some really nice built-in functions for [advanced statistics] and can aggregate all logs in the cluster.
+But it would have to do.

-Since my analysis focused on `etimes` I needed typical stats such as median, percentiles and standard deviation.
-Again, simple in Splunk but now I have to calculate these stats on the fly.
-The solution I came up with would test my [StackOverflow] and Linux fu.
-I decided to keep it simple and stick to tools that I already had available on my Directory Services environment.
-The good news is Directory Services can be configured to log in json format.
-Cool.
+Since my analysis focused on `etimes` I needed typical stats such as min, max, median, 90, 95, 99 percentiles, and standard deviation.
+All I had to do was calculate all the things that Splunk gave me for free.
+Easy, right?
+I decided to keep it simple and stick to tools that I already had available in my Directory Services environment - `bash`, `jq`, and `awk`.
+The good news is Directory Services can be configured to log audit data in json format.

-My toolset would include:
-- Bash
-- jq
-- awk
-- Patience
+After a session with [StackOverflow] the solution I came up with would use `jq` to extract all the data I cared about.
+Then I would pipe that into an `awk` program to process the data, collect statistics and, print a report.
 StackOverflow taught me a bit for calculating [standard deviation using awk].

 Here's the gist for the bash command I wrote that I'll walk you though in the comments.
 Also, I'd appreciate some feedback on ways to improve that `awk` command.

 {% gist 049670fde05c1b991c12e81821a76518 %}

-This is an example of the report is produces:
+This is an example of the report produced:

 ~~~~~~
 Protocol   Operation  Status             Tx       Time     Median     Min     Max      90      95      99     StdDev